GuillaumeGermain/NLP/README.md

 Logistic Regression was by far the fastest of both.

 At the end I automated the tests with different settings (training set size and vocabulary size), so they can be called very quickly in a new context (new project or Hackathon).
-One case could be Spam Recognition, where Naive Bayes usually shines.

 I used this to test logistic regression with many different configurations, vocabulary size and training set size.

 ## Asymptotic complexity:
 Logistic regression complexity is most likely logarithmic-like as doubling the size seems to translate to a constant increase of execution time.

-SVM linear computation time is... very bad: from 10'000 to 20'000 lines, execution jumps from 25 to 321s.
+SVM linear computation time is... very bad: from 10'000 to 20'000 observations, execution jumps from 25 to 321s.
 This SVM linear provided by skikit seems to have beetween O(n3) and o(n4) asymptotic complexity.
 I could not use it on even half of the whole second dataset because it was never completing.
 It was a pity to discard it as it had regularly a better accuracy than logistic regression.